kevinliang43/MOC_Reporting/README.md

 ![Solution Architecture Diagram](/images/architecture_diagram.png)

-Layer 1 consists of the "real services" on the MOC that are responsible for providing the MOC's Virtualization Services.
-OpenStack is the keystone element here.
-Layer 2 will be implemented during the course of this project.
-It will be responsible for using the interfaces provided by the services in Layer 1 to collect, aggregate and store data and provide an API to the Layer 3 services.
-Layer 2 will also provide functionality to dump data store into an intermediary raw format in the form of CSV dumps.
-Proof-of-Concept demonstration applications at Layer 3 will be developed to showcase the ability of the Layer 2 aggregation system.

 #### Design Implications and Discussion

 Below is a description of system components that are being used to implement the features: